tensorpack/tensorpack/docs/tutorial/callback.md

 * After the training (e.g. send the model somewhere, send a message to your phone)

 We found people traditionally tend to write the training loop together with these extra features.
-This makes the loop lengthy, and the code for the same feature probably get separated.
+This makes the loop lengthy, and the code for the same feature probably get separated (imagine a feature which needs initialization in the beginning and then some actual work between iterations).

 By writing callbacks to implement what to do at each place, tensorpack trainers will call the callbacks at the proper time.
-Therefore the code can be reused with one single line, as long as you are using tensorpack trainers.
+Therefore these features can be reused with one single line, as long as you are using tensorpack trainers.

 For example, these are the callbacks I used when training a ResNet: